-Oaks Bottom Wildlife Refuge: Institute staff have been engaged in efforts to establish and manage 160-acre Oaks Bottom Wildlife Refuge since the early 1970s.
-We helped write the 1988 Oaks Bottom Wildlife Refuge Management Plan which, with Portland City Council adoption, has led to significant restoration efforts and Oaks Bottom being recognized at the city’s first official urban wildlife refuge.
-To read about the history of this grassroot effort, click Read more>
+Oaks Bottom Wildlife Refuge: Institute staff helped establish and continue to be active the management of the 160-acre Oaks Bottom Wildlife Refuge.
+This effort has been ongoing since the early 1970s.
+UGI’s Mike Houck helped write the 1988 Oaks Bottom Wildlife Refuge Management Plan that initiated a series of restoration efforts, including the recent U.S. Army Corps of Engineers-City of Portland Habitat Enhancement Project.
+Oaks Bottom was not always so well-loved, but is now recognized as the City’s first official urban wildlife refuge.
+Read more about the history of this grassroots effort.

-Ross Island and Holgate Channel: Public ownership of Ross Island has been a goal for many years.
-Institute staff involvement dates back to the late 1970s and has continued with collaborative efforts with Audubon Society of Portland, and Willamette Riverkeeper.
-This partnership led to the creation of a Envisioning Oaks Bottom vision and helped secure 45 acres of Ross Island in public ownership.
-The Ross Island archipelago (Ross, Hardtack, East and Toe islands) when combined with Holgate Channel of the Willamette and Oaks Bottom Wildlife Refuge would total more than 350 acres of invaluable fish and wildlife habitat in the heart of downtown Portland.
+Ross Island and Holgate Channel: UGI has a goal of bringing all of Ross Island into public ownership and restoring its ecological integrity.
+Institute staffer Mike Houck has been engaged with Ross Island conservation since the late 1970s.
+We work collaboratively with Audubon Society of Portland, Willamette Riverkeeper and others to highlight opportunities and challenges of conserving Ross Island.
+This partnership enabled the creation of Envisioning Ross Island and helped secure transfer of 45 acres into public ownership.
+The Ross Island archipelago (Ross, Hardtack, East and Toe islands) combined with the Holgate Channel and Oaks Bottom Wildlife Refuge would total more than 350 acres of invaluable natural areas in the heart of downtown Portland.

-Field-truthing stream maps and surveying fish passage barriers: Working with various partners, Ted Labbe has conducted field surveys to upgrade and improve regulatory stream maps and document and prioritize fish passage barriers across the region.
-We have completed this work on Salmon Creek (Clark County), Johnson and Beaver Creeks (Multnomah County), Molalla River/Milk Creek, and other Willamette River tributaries in Clackamas County.
-UGI has a continuing interest in this work, and is interested in exploring additional partnerships with watershed councils, agencies, and others.
+Field-truthing stream maps and surveying fish passage barriers: Working with various partners, UGI staffer Ted Labbe conducts field surveys to upgrade and improve regulatory stream maps and document and prioritize fish passage barriers.
+We have completed this work on Salmon Creek (Clark County), Johnson and Beaver Creeks (Multnomah County), Molalla River/Milk Creek, and other Willamette River tributaries.
+UGI has a continuing interest in this work, and is interested in exploring partnerships with watershed councils, agencies, and others.